funRiceGenes/funRiceGenes.github.io/_posts/OS/Z/2015-01-20-OsZIP7a~OsZIP7.md

     + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D),  We also demonstrated that, upon Zn deficiency, oszip7 plants slightly increase their photosynthetic performance, suggesting that these plants might be primed for Zn deficiency which makes them more tolerant
     + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D),  On the other hand, we found that Zn excess is more deleterious to oszip7 plants compared to wild type, which may be linked to secondary effects in concentrations of other elements such as Fe
     + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D),  Our data suggest that OsZIP7 is important for Zn homeostasis under physiological Zn concentrations, and that Fe homeostasis might be affected due to loss of function of OsZIP7
+    + __OsNAC15__, __OsZIP7a~OsZIP7__, [OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.%5BTitle%5D), OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.
+    + __OsNAC15__, __OsZIP7a~OsZIP7__, [OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.%5BTitle%5D),  The yeast one-hybrid assay, transient transcriptional activity assay using the dual-luciferase reporter system and electrophoretic mobility shift assay demonstrated that OsNAC15 directly binds to the zinc deficiency-responsive element motifs in the promoters of OsZIP7 and OsZIP10 to repress their transcriptions
+    + __OsZIP10__, __OsZIP7a~OsZIP7__, [OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.%5BTitle%5D), OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.
+    + __OsZIP10__, __OsZIP7a~OsZIP7__, [OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.%5BTitle%5D),  The yeast one-hybrid assay, transient transcriptional activity assay using the dual-luciferase reporter system and electrophoretic mobility shift assay demonstrated that OsNAC15 directly binds to the zinc deficiency-responsive element motifs in the promoters of OsZIP7 and OsZIP10 to repress their transcriptions

 [//]: # * **Key figures**